 But at some point after that construction work several millennia ago, the location of the original quarries were lost to time.
 Only recently were the Preseli Hills of Wales pinned down as the source of the henge’s smaller bluestones, which form a ring and a central horseshoe shape inside the larger henge structure.
 The big question that remained was: Whence came the bigger sarsen rocks—formally known as duricrust silcrete—and how did they make their way to the plain?

-Now, a paper published in the open-access journal ScienceAdvances proposes that all but two of the 52 sarsen megaliths were local stones hailing from Wiltshire, about 15 miles north of Stonehenge.
+Now, a paper published in the open-access journal ScienceAdvances proposes that all but two of the 52 sarsen megaliths were local stones hailing from Stonehenge’s own Wiltshire county*, about 15 miles north of the ancient site.
 They isolated the location by testing a stone core that was extracted in 1958 for restoration, and then lost for six decades.
 The core, from stone 58, had been taken to the United States by a member of the drilling crew named Phillips, and its return meant that Stonehenge’s sarsen could be tested without having to sample the site itself, one of the most protected heritage sites in the country.
 Following the media flurry surrounding the core’s repatriation in 2018, a section of a second core turned up at the Salisbury Museum.

 “There are literally thousands of pieces of sarsen stone sitting in museums across Britain.
 However, to my knowledge, the core from stone 58 is the only piece of stone where we can identify precisely which stone it came from,” says David Nash, a geomorphologist at the University of Brighton, and lead author of the recent paper.
 “This makes it absolutely unique.”